 National Mathematics Day Facts

-- The following are interesting facts for the National Mathematics Day that are worth sharing with other people:
+- The following are interesting facts about the National Mathematics Day that are worth sharing with other people:

 - At the age of 12, Ramanujan had already conquered the world of Trigonometry by discovering his own theorems.